Performance Partnerships® is a term we’ve been speaking quite a bit about this year – for three reasons.

 First, we believe Performance Partnerships are a better definition of the type of quality-focused relationships that companies are seeking from affiliate/performance marketing– two terms that are often used interchangeably but can mean different things to different people.

 Second, Performance Partnerships are where we believe the affiliate industry is headed.

-And third, because I actually have a book coming out in early 2017 of the same name.
+And third, because I published a book of the same name earlier this year.

 1. A CPA (Cost per Action) payout